d12frosted/elpa-mirror/gnu/cape-readme.txt

   /Throw multiple Capfs under the Cape and get a Super-Capf!/

-  Cape supports merging multiple Capfs using the function `cape-super-capf'.
+  Cape supports merging multiple Capfs using the function `cape-capf-super'.
 This feature is *EXPERIMENTAL* and should only be used carefully in special scenarios.
 Due to some technical details, only a subset of Capfs can be merged.
 Merge Capfs one by one and make sure that you get the desired outcome on each step.

-  Note that `cape-super-capf' is not needed if you want to use multiple Capfs which are tried one after the other, for example you can use `cape-file' together with programming mode Capfs by adding `cape-file' to the `completion-at-point-functions' list.
-File completion will then be available in comments and string literals, but not in normal code. `cape-super-capf' is only necessary if you want to combine multiple Capfs, such that the candidates from multiple sources appear /together/ in the completion list at the same time.
+  Note that `cape-capf-super' is not needed if you want to use multiple Capfs which are tried one after the other, for example you can use `cape-file' together with programming mode Capfs by adding `cape-file' to the `completion-at-point-functions' list.
+File completion will then be available in comments and string literals, but not in normal code. `cape-capf-super' is only necessary if you want to combine multiple Capfs, such that the candidates from multiple sources appear /together/ in the completion list at the same time.

-  Capf merging works only for completion functions which are sufficiently well-behaved and completion functions which do not define completion boundaries.  `cape-super-capf' has the same restrictions as `completion-table-merge' and `completion-table-in-turn'.
-As a simple rule of thumb, `cape-super-capf' works only for static completion functions like `cape-dabbrev', `cape-keyword', `cape-dict', etc., but not for multi-step completions like `cape-file'.
+  Capf merging works only for completion functions which are sufficiently well-behaved and completion functions which do not define completion boundaries.  `cape-capf-super' has the same restrictions as `completion-table-merge' and `completion-table-in-turn'.
+As a simple rule of thumb, `cape-capf-super' works only for static completion functions like `cape-dabbrev', `cape-keyword', `cape-dict', etc., but not for multi-step completions like `cape-file'.

   ┌────
   │ ;; Merge the dabbrev, dict and keyword capfs, display candidates together.
   │ (setq-local completion-at-point-functions
-  │ 	    (list (cape-super-capf #'cape-dabbrev #'cape-dict #'cape-keyword))) │
+  │ 	    (list (cape-capf-super #'cape-dabbrev #'cape-dict #'cape-keyword))) │
-  │ ;; Alternative: Define named Capf instead of using the anonymous Capf directly │ (defalias 'cape-dabbrev+dict+keyword
+  │ ;; Alternative: Define named Capf instead of using the anonymous Capf directly │ (defun cape-dabbrev-dict-keyword ()
-  │   (cape-super-capf #'cape-dabbrev #'cape-dict #'cape-keyword)) │ (setq-local completion-at-point-functions (list #'cape-dabbrev+dict+keyword)) └────
+  │   (cape-wrap-super #'cape-dabbrev #'cape-dict #'cape-keyword)) │ (setq-local completion-at-point-functions (list #'cape-dabbrev-dict-keyword)) └────

   See also the aforementioned `company--multi-backend-adapter' from